TokiTahmid64/TransBind/README.md

       -protein_level_best_model
   - Run the inference.py file from Protein_Level folder
   - It will reproduce the metrices of the protein level task

+  # To Train the model from scratch: Run the train_and_validation.py file